isabella232/journeys.en/help/using/datasource/ds.md

 There are two types of data sources:

-* The pre-configured Experience Platform data source that defines the connection to the Unified Profile Service.
+* The pre-configured Experience Platform data source that defines the connection to the Real-time Customer Profile Service.
 This is a built-in data source.
 See [Adobe Experience Platform data source](../datasource/dsplatform.md).
 * The external data sources that allow you to define a connection to external systems.
 These are the ones you can create.
 See [External data sources](../datasource/dsexternal.md).

 For each data source, you define the information to retrieve using field groups.
 See [Field groups](../datasource/dsfield.md).